Christ in Leviticus

 Christ Connection - Peace With God

 The ultimate blessing of the covenant is shalom - peace.
 Paul writes, “Therefore being justified by faith, we have peace with God through our Lord Jesus Christ” (Rom.
 5:1).
-The covenant promises rain in season and safety from beasts and sword; Christ brings something deeper - not safety in the world, but peace with God.
-Every threat the curse can bring, He has already faced.
-Every blessing the covenant promised, He fulfilled.
+The covenant promises rain in season and safety from beasts and sword; Christ brings peace with God Himself, a reconciliation deeper than any earthly security.
+The threat the curse holds, He has faced; the blessing the covenant promised, He fulfilled.

 Open the chapter → - Leviticus 27Curated